The Every Student Succeeds Act (ESSA) provides funding for AP Exams and courses under the Title IV, Part A block grant.

 States and districts may use Title IV, Part A funds for the following AP-related activities:

-- Providing funding to cover part or all of the cost of AP Exam fees for low-income students in all schools (not just Title I schools)
+- Providing funding to cover part or all of the cost of AP Exam fees for low-income students in all schools (not just Title I schools);

-- Funding specific AP courses/exams
+- Funding specific AP courses/exams.

 States and districts receiving funds under Title IV, Part A must provide equitable services to students and teachers in private schools.
 For more information, visit: CAPE’s Private Schools and the Every Student Succeeds Act.

-Funding Required for 2017 and 2018 AP Exams
+Funding Required for 2020 AP Exams

 Additional Sources of AP Funding Under ESSA